m1st-gh/rr10k/README.md

 To set up the rr10k Sensor Package, follow these steps:

-1. Clone the repository: `$ git clone https://github.com/your-username/rr10k.git`
+1. Clone the repository: `$ git clone https://github.com/your-username/rr10k.git`.
-2. Navigate to the project directory: `$ cd rr10k`
+2. Navigate to the project directory: `$ cd rr10k`.
-3. Run the `create_venv.sh` script to create a virtual environment and install the required dependencies: `$ ./create_venv.sh`
+3. Run the `create_venv.sh` script to create a virtual environment and install the required dependencies: `$ ./create_venv.sh`.
+4. Run `calibrate_mag.py` to calibrate magnetometer first.
-4. Use either `start_radio.sh` or `start.sh`, `autostart.sh` will start after reading a `53 54 41 52 54 0A` or `START\n` from the radio, while `start.py` will start immediately.
+5. Use either `start_radio.sh` or `start.sh`, `autostart.sh` will start after reading a `53 54 41 52 54 0A` or `START\n` from the radio, while `start.py` will start immediately.
-5. You're all set!
+6. You're all set!
 You can now start using the rr10k Sensor Package in your project.